 KEEPING CHILDREN SAFE IN EDUCATION – INFORMATION FOR PARENTS AND CARERS

-Hillcrest Academies are committed to providing a happy and safe environment for our our children to learn.
+Hillcrest Early Years Academy is committed to providing a happy and safe environment for our children to learn.

 The following information will help you to understand how we keep your children safe by telling you:

 -What we must do to keep your child safe from harm.